Last Updated in February 2026

 - Reinforced jar that can withstand cold temperatures and impact

-Best Choice: High-powered countertop blenders with ice-crushing presets like the Aeitto Professional Countertop Blender excel at creating perfectly smooth frozen drinks.
+Best Choice: High-powered countertop blenders with ice-crushing presets, such as the Aeitto Professional Countertop Blender, excel at making perfectly smooth frozen drinks.

 Soup & Hot Liquid Preparation